QueensEngineeringSociety/QLife/README.md

 A cloud database is hosted with the Queen's Engineering Society's cloud system and made accessible by a public load balancer.
 A php script, get\_database.php, is used to retrive the database in JSON form.
 On login, the app makes an HTTP get call to qtap.engsoc.queensu.ca/database/get\_database.php to retrieve that JSON and then parse it and put into the phone's SQLITE database.

 The cloud database also has a Dibs table.
 This holds the JSON array returned from the Dibs reservations API for each room.
 This table is automatically updated every 10 minutes.
+This is much more efficient than directly calling the Dibs API for every room.
+For all rooms, the time taken is 4 seconds, compared to the 10 seconds the API itself takes.
+For an individual rooms, the API takes 5 seconds, whereas the PHP script solution is instantaneous.

 ## Getting Started